January 4, 2022

 Azibo can help you demystify the complex world of wildfire insurance by guiding you to find the right plan for the right price.
 Our expert insurance team will:

-• Educate you around the importance of wildfire coverage.
-We’re your partner in answering questions, understanding risks, and mitigating those risks before they escalate into full-blown problems.
+- Educate you about the importance of wildfire coverage.
+We're your partner in answering questions, understanding risks, and mitigating those risks before they escalate into full-blown problems.

-• Help you understand your existing coverage.
-It’s no help to have wildfire coverage that doesn’t meet your needs or falls short on some of your requests.
-If you’re not covered for smoke damage, for example, we can help you find that out.
-If you’re confused about your current policy, you can log into your free account and upload it to the Azibo Insurance Center.
-Our experts will then help you unpack the terms of your coverage so you have full insight into what you’re paying for — and what may not be protected in the event of an unexpected wildfire.
+Help you understand your existing coverage.
+It's no help to have wildfire coverage that doesn't meet your needs or falls short on some of your requests.
+For example, if you're not covered for smoke damage, we can help you find that out.
+If you need clarification about your current policy, log into your free account and upload it to the Azibo Insurance Center.
+Our experts will then help you unpack the terms of your coverage so you have full insight into what you’re paying for — and what may not be protected in the event of an unexpected wildfire. - Support you looking for wildfire coverage and FAIR plans or quotes.
+We can help you find a policy that either includes wildfire coverage or offers a separate wildfire policy, depending on your needs.

-• Recommend renters insurance for your tenants.
+- Recommend renters insurance for your tenants.
 Be prepared for disaster by ensuring your tenants and their belongings are covered.
 We’ll help you set your tenants up for success with comprehensive renters insurance that protects them from the costs of unexpected damages and injuries.
+Residential tenants can purchase renters insurance directly in Azibo.
+For commercial tenants, our expert team can help them find the right renters insurance policy for their needs.